winiar93/wireless-Arduino-weather-station-/README.md

 # wireless-Arduino-weather-station-
-Wireless Arduino weather station based on bme680 with additional diy antenna its possible to achive 50m range Cut 173mm copper wire and solder on 'ANT' pad rf module pcb.
+Wireless Arduino weather station based on bme680.

+With additional diy antenna its possible to achive 50m range Cut 173mm copper wire and solder on 'ANT' pad rf module pcb.

 Used patrs: